openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/creating-a-local-cache-of-open-food-facts-data.md

 ### Current Caching Options

--   **FoodVisor Contributed (Python/MongoDB) backend:** The FoodVisor startup contributed a few years ago a Python-based backend with a MongoDB export, providing a solid starting point for caching in Python environments.
+-   **FoodVisor Contributed (Python/MongoDB) backend:** The FoodVisor startup contributed a few years ago <a href="https://github.com/openfoodfacts/openfoodfacts-apirestpython">a Python-based backend with a MongoDB export</a>, providing a solid starting point for caching in Python environments.
 -   **Project-Specific Caches:** Several OFF projects like open-prices and robotoff have implemented local caches for their own needs.
 While not immediately reusable, they can serve as valuable references.
--   **SDKs** We have a number of official SDKs that can be leveraged as part of a caching backend.
+-   **SDKs** We have <a href="https://openfoodfacts.github.io/openfoodfacts-server/api/#sdks">a number of official SDKs</a> that can be leveraged as part of a caching backend.
 Please leverage and contribute to those 🙏
 -   **You can start a project within Open Food Facts to solve this**

 ### Need for Diverse Solutions